mikesmullin/stylus-lemonade/README.md

 -----
  * add validation to ensure no stylus defined function can be called with invalid input to avoid cryptic lockups
  * could probably simplify by calculating x, y, width, height using gd directly and once during render() rather than as-we-go
- * find a way to provide image-width and image-height mixins that can accept public paths and evaluate private paths according to single lemonade config
+ * find a way to provide image-width and image-height mixins that can accept public paths and evaluate private paths according to single lemonade config (UPDATE: I found a way while working on coffee-assets but will wait for pull request to be approved before wasting time merging it)